-Contact Information: 305-628-6622; Imitchel@stu.edu
+Contact Information: 305-628-6534; rcarrillo@stu.edu

-Program Advisor(s): R. Carrillo, H. Gringarten, C. Reese, J. Peart

-Program Description: This program is designed for those graduate students who desire to pursue a career in any of the many aspects of International Business, such as international trade and commerce, importing and exporting, in a global or multinational organization.
+Program Advisor(s): R. Carrillo, H. Gringarten, C. Reese, J. Peart international trade and commerce, importing and exporting, in a global or multinational organization.
 Successful completion of an undergraduate degree serves as an entry foundation, regardless of the major at the undergraduate level.
 All accepted applicants are required to have completed courses in Accounting, Economics and Statistics.
 A series of faculty-directed, self-paced courses are available to assist those candidates who have not met these requirements.